Syllabus

 Homework 0 provides a checklist for you to make sure you have everything.

-- Blackboard Learn (BBL): Used for recording grades via grading rubric only.
+• Canvas: Used for recording grades via grading rubric and maintaining the class schedule/calendar

 Schedule of Topics